-With specialized streams of study in Biotechnology Management & Entrepreneurship, as well as Innovative Management, the EMBA program at the School of Business provides students with the theory, skills, experiential learning and research opportunities to advance their knowledge and enhance their employability in these flourishing fields.
+With specialized streams of study in Biotechnology Management & Entrepreneurship, as well as Innovative Management, the EMBA program at the Faculty of Business provides students with the theory, skills, experiential learning and research opportunities to advance their knowledge and enhance their employability in these flourishing fields.
 Dedicated faculty, peer-to-peer learning, an integrated program approach and an emphasis on developing global perspectives ensures that graduates are well-prepared for the unique challenges of leading and innovating in an ever-changing, international business environment.

 Entering the program